dynamics-of-stellar-systems/dynamite/docs/getting_started/configuration.rst

             - ``datafile``: string, filename for the kinematics ECSV data file
             - ``aperturefile``: string, filename of the aperture file for this kinematic set
             - ``binfile``: string, filename of the bin file for this kinematic set
-            - ``maskfile``: string, filename of the bin file for this mask file set [CHECK - DO WE USE THIS...?
-IF NOT, OMIT?]
-            - ``hist_width``: *optional*, the width of the velocity histogram for storing orbits.
+            - ``hist_width``: *optional*, float or 'default', the width (i.e. min. to max. value) of the velocity histogram for storing orbits.
 The default option is slightly wider than range of observed kinematics.
-            - ``hist_center``: *optional*, the center of the velocity histogram for storing orbits.
+            - ``hist_center``: *optional*, float or 'default', the center of the velocity histogram for storing orbits.
 The default option = 0.
 This should not be changed.
-            - ``hist_bins``: *optional*, the number of bins in the velocity histogram for storing orbits.
-The default option is
+            - ``hist_bins``: *optional*, int or 'default', the number of bins in the velocity histogram for storing orbits.
+The default option gives about 10 times better velocity sampling than the data.

 ``accessing the components``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^